 For paper trading and real-money trading, we get a realtime feed of trades from Nanex's NxCore product.
 Those trades are bundled into one-minute bars and fed to the trading algorithms.
 Paper trading data is provided on a 15-minute delay.
 Real-money trading is processed without delay.

-At this time, no. The only data we have is US stocks.
+At this time, no. The only data we have is US stocks and ETFs.

 We plan on adding more data sources in the future.
 Please give us feedback and let us know what data you are looking for.